LouisBay/manduin-apps/Dataset/README.md

+## Mandu.in Dataset

-## Mandu.in dataset can be accessed through :
+Dataset can be accessed through :

 [Landmark Dataset](https://github.com/mrsambaga/Bangkit-Capstone-Dataset)